 Be strong in the Lord and in his mighty power.

 Put on the full armor of God so that you can take your stand against the devil’s schemes … stand firm, then, with the Belt of Truth, the Breastplate of Righteousness, Feet That Are Ready, the Shield of Faith, Helmet of Salvation & Sword of the Spirit, which is the Word of God.

 Discoverers introduces younger campers to all the fun outdoor activities and to being away from home.

 Not that they will have much time to think about missing home!
 We keep them active as their tent groups participate in games, the mini-zipline, swimming, kayaking, nature activities, sports, the 300-foot water slide, daily devotionals, lively evening Fireside worship and more!

 Two counselors per tent group will look after campers’ daily needs and be fun-loving Christian role models.
-During these weeks, we make sure to have earlier bedtimes so there is always a new supply of energy for the next day.
+We make sure to have earlier bedtimes so there is always a new supply of energy for the next day.
 Campers also stay with their tent groups for stability and continuity.

-Trekker Camps focus on the uniqueness of the preteen age group.
-These weeks provide campers with opportunities to explore new interests, try new skills, and enjoy more activity options.
+Trekkers focuses on the uniqueness of the preteen age group.
+This week provides campers with opportunities to explore new interests, try new skills, and enjoy more activity options.
 Activity choices will be made within the tent group unit, with many choices for fun throughout the day.

 Tent group activities include morning devotionals, kayaking, mini-golf, swimming, the big water slide, group games, power swing, sports, and a special late-night event.